foxfriends/minigames/GUIDE.md

 The minigame server should have a route `GET /health` which responds with an empty response, which will be reached occasionally by the main server.
 If this address cannot be reached, the game will be removed from the registry on the main server.

+> 🚧 This check has not yet been implemented on the main server, so you don't have to
+> worry about this right yet.

 ## Minigame Client